Bordighera: History

 In 1873, the railway station was opened, allowing travel from Paris to Bordighera in only 24 hours, which at the time was remarkably fast.
 With the opening of the Calais-Rome Express railway on 8 December 1883, travel times got even shorter and 24 hours would be enough to travel from London to Bordighera.

-In 1887, Stéphen Liégard, in his famous book "La Cote d’Azur", dedicated several pages to Bordighera and gave it a name that stuck: "Queen of the Palm Trees".
+In 1887, Stéphen Liégeard, in his famous book "La Cote d’Azur", dedicated several pages to Bordighera and gave it a name that stuck: "Queen of the Palm Trees".
 He also noted that the "Grand Hotel de Bordighera" hosted Empress Eugenie in the autumn of 1886.

+The English community of Bordighera is prominent in Scottish writer Margaret Oliphant's 1886 novel A House Divided Against Itself.

 In the 1890s, the Irish naturalist and early modernist writer Emily Lawless visited Bordighera a number of times, studying the local flora.
 In 1894, she wrote the essay "Two Leaves from a Note-Book" about a trip to Bordighera, describing the stunning changes in the landscape during and after a drought.

 In 1918 the Bordighera War Cemetery was built to commemorate fallen British soldiers who died in the area during the First World War.
 It was designed by Sir Robert Lorimer.

 On 12 February 1941, the prime minister of the time, Benito Mussolini met Francisco Franco in Bordighera in order to discuss Spain's entry into World War II on the side of the Axis powers.

 In July 1947, Evita Peron visited Bordighera and, in order to honour her visit the seaside promenade was named Lungomare Argentina.
 The road is 2,300m long, which makes it the longest promenade on the Riviera.

 Bordighera was the first town in Europe to grow date palms, and its citizens still have the exclusive right to provide the Vatican with palm fronds for Easter celebrations.

-The Bordighera "red rain" phenomenon

-On the morning of October 31st, 1926 a red rain fell on Bordighera, covering the sidewalks and vegetation with thick reddish-brown sediment that turned a salmon color after drying.

-The rain showers ended around noon or British daylight time with a gust of hot, humid air from the east.

-It is estimated that the previous day had been cloudy with rain, a shower followed by a thunderstorm the night, with long lightning bolts to the east and west, and an elevation of no less than 2500 feet.

-A sample of the sediment and no doubt it was Saharan sand was kept for microscopic examination.